Code of Ethics for Members

 - Honesty and Integrity.
 An Industry Professional shall perform his/her duties with honesty and integrity.
 The Industry Professional shall not mislead, deceive, dupe, defraud or victimize clients, members of the organization, the general public, or any person with whom RWA does business as an Association.

 - Inclusivity.
-An Industry Professional shall not refuse to work with any member on account of that member's race, ethnicity, age, religion, marital status, sexual orientation, or disability.
+An Industry Professional shall not refuse to work with any member on account of that member’s race, color, ethnicity, national origin, age, gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, or religion.

 - Information.
 An Industry Professional shall keep each author apprised of all matters relating to their agreements and promptly respond to the author’s reasonable requests for information.